synessence/ai-product-strategy/06-the-pitch/roadmap.md

 - **(a) Most over-indexed horizon:** H1 is massively over-indexed — roughly 30 of 42 items are foundational de-risking.
 H2 holds real bets but few test the core *deflection* thesis; H3 is nearly empty (little cheap optionality); and no horizon contains anything that builds The Bet itself.
 - **(b) H3 bet to protect if budget got cut:** #35 (trusted agentic-network spike) — the cheapest shot at a durable moat in a strategy that, per your own epic 30, admits the product-level moat is foreclosed.
-- **(c) The one initiative to kill today:** #27 — deleting the uninterpretable 176%→261% figure is a doc edit, not strategy work; make the change, close the ticket, and stop tracking housekeeping as backlog.

 ## Board Pitch